paviro/Syncthing-for-reMarkable/README.md

 1. **Download Syncthing for reMarkable**

-   Download the [latest release](https://github.com/paviro/Syncthing-for-reMarkable/releases) of Syncthing for reMarkable.
+   Download the [latest release](https://github.com/paviro/Syncthing-for-reMarkable/releases) of Syncthing for reMarkable and pick the archive that matches your device:
+   - **reMarkable Paper Pro / Paper Pro Move** → `syncthing-rm-appload-aarch64.zip`
+   - **reMarkable 2** → `syncthing-rm-appload-armv7.zip` (32-bit build, currently untested)

 2. **Extract and Copy Files**